Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **unleash**(): _void_

 Causes this entity to detach leashes.
-This must be used on the "minecraft:leashable" component
+This must be used on the "minecraft:leashable" component.

 **Returns:** _void_